-The views from the property are breathtaking, overlooking the Holy Island of Lindisfarne and its picture perfect castle perched on a rocky outcrop.
+The views from the property are breathtaking, with far reaching views towards the Holy Island of Lindisfarne with its picture perfect castle perched on a rocky outcrop.
 A short drive will allow you to cross the causeway to the island, or perhaps walk in the footsteps of ancient pilgrims and cross barefoot......or with your wellies on if you prefer!

 Sitting room with stone floor to ceiling fireplace with wood burning stove - logs supplied.
 Smart TV, portable DVD player, and a good selection of games and books.